Ashen faggot

 The ashen faggot (also known as ashton fagot) is an old English Christmas tradition from Devon and Somerset, similar to that of the Yule log and related to the wassail tradition.

 A faggot is a large log or a bundle of ash sticks.
 It was bound with nine green lengths of ash bands or 'beams', preferably all from the same tree.
-At the appropriate moment during Christmas Eve, the faggot must be burnt in a hearth while people who are watching sing Dunster Carols.
+At the appropriate moment during Christmas Eve, the faggot must be burnt in a hearth while people who are watching sing the "Dunster Carol".

 Historical significance

 Ash was probably chosen for this ritual because the ash tree has a long pedigree of magical associations: perhaps the most important is the Yggdrasil of Norse mythology, also known as the World Ash Tree.

 The Christian version of the use of ash was when Mary used wood to light a fire in order to wash infant Jesus.
 In Romanian culture, it was thought that Jesus was born in a field and that he was kept warm by the head of an ash.